jcaillon/valet/extras/lib-valet.md

 We do our best here to cover most cases but it is by no mean perfect.
 A good base documentation was <https://en.wikipedia.org/wiki/ANSI_escape_code#Terminal_input_sequences>.

-Users of this function can completely change the bindings afterward by implementing the `tui::RebindOverride` function.

 This function should be called before using tui::waitForKeyPress.

 You can call `tui::restoreBindings` to restore the default bindings.
 However, this is not